-TURN ANTICIPATION

-1% GROUNDSPEED
+TURN ANTICIPATION 1% GROUNDSPEED

 Most useful when a large turn is required, using 1% of your groundspeed is best suited with medium-large aircraft.
-Throughout the scenarios you will fly, try to calculate when to turn, but remember that this will be very conservative unless a very large change of direction is required.
+Throughout the missions you will fly, try to calculate when to turn, but remember that this will be very conservative in the little C172 unless a very large change of direction is required.